TheBeepSheepTeam/FNF-VsFoxa3.0New/README.md

 * Despite using a different format for charts made with this, you can use charts from other engines such as Kade Engine, the base game engine, or even Forever Engine!
 * You can change a note's type on the Editor, it comes with two example types:
   * GF Sing: Forces GF to play a note animation, instead of Boyfriend, or the opponent.
-  * Alt Animation: Forces an alt animation to play, useful for songs like Ugh/Stress
+  * Alt Animation: Forces an alt animation to play, useful for songs like Ugh and Stress.
   * Hey: Forces a "Hey" animation instead of the base Sing animation, if Boyfriend hits this note, Girlfriend will do a "Hey!" too.

 ## Multiple editors to assist you in making your own Mod
 ![Screenshot_3](https://user-images.githubusercontent.com/44785097/144629914-1fe55999-2f18-4cc1-bc70-afe616d74ae5.png)
 * Working both for source code modding and downloaded builds!
-It even includes a credits editor, just for those who wanna save time.
+It even includes a Credits editor, just for those who wanna save time.

 ## Story mode menu rework:
 ![](https://i.imgur.com/UB2EKpV.png)